ag-sanjjeev/PHP-Notes/docs/mvc-architecture.md

 ## &#10162; MVC Architecture:
 MVC stands for Model View Controller.
-It is a design pattern that separates an application into three interconnected parts.
+It is not a design pattern but described as a software architectural pattern.
+It is a way of structuring an application into three interconnected parts.

+It doesn't directly fit into any other [design patterns](./design-patterns.md).
+It is a widely used pattern for building web applications and promotes a clear separation of different parts for easy maintainable and testable.

 ### &#9780; Overview:
 1. [Understanding MVC Architecture](#-understanding-mvc-architecture)